tenebrius1/tp/docs/UserGuide.md

 - We support adding of tutors/students with the same name.

-- Tutors/students with the <b>same phone number will be counted as duplicates</b> in our app.
+- Tutors/students with the <b>same phone number will be counted as duplicates</b> in our app, which is not allowed.
 </div>

 Examples:<br>
 `add t n/John Doe p/98765432 g/M q/2 t/PM TE TM TL`<br>
-`a s n/Mary Sue p/98765432 g/F r/Wants tutor urgently t/PM PE`
+`a s n/Mary Sue p/98769420 g/F r/Wants tutor urgently t/PM PE`

 <details open>
 <summary style="cursor: pointer;">Expected outcome:</summary>